Phonics Reform England: Not reading reform. Phonics reform. Improving phonics for the one in five at risk of struggling to read and spell.

 AI cannot do this.

 Word Mapping Mastery® (WMM) is the goal for all learners before the age of 7.
 However, many learners require additional visual and structural support.
-This is why we build word mapping technology.
+This is why we build word mapping technology that connects speech and print with flexibility.

-The Pronunciation Code underpins this work.
+The EPC underpins this work.
 While the output is consistently structured, it can be adapted so that users can align it with their own pronunciation code, ensuring access for all learners.
+It connects the dots for dyslexic minds.

 Dehaene, S. (2009).
 Reading in the brain: The new science of how we read.
 Viking.